Zapper-fi/protocol/docs/curation/guide/getting-started.md

 - The network the event happened on
 - The description entered by the submitter
 - The app
-- Thw user that submitted that event
+- The user that submitted the event

+[insert image of the table header]

 Overall, the process of reviewing is pretty simple.
-We will get into more details later
+To explore the detailed step by step, jump to the [step by step review section](./step-by-step-review.md)
 - Choose an event to review
 - Get more context on the chosen event
 - Review the submission